pandit-abhishek1/zoopsedocs/backend/setup.md

 ```bash
    docker compose up -d servics_name1 services_mname2
 ```
+##### .env Setup
+This section help to manage credencial and secrets
+- Create a .env file on each service at root and copy the env from repective services.

 ### Cool
 Now You are Setup the Project in Your local machine. keep contributing.